shannonpearson/golang-gem-ruby/README.md

 ##### This project demonstrates how to export Golang functionality using a Ruby gem into a Rails app.
-In this example, the gem executes a basic addition function using an imported Golang function.
+In this example, the gem provides a basic addition method using an imported Golang function.

 ### to set up this project: